The Spirit Vertigo Tarot Deck

 The Library of Esoterica

 Such warmth and gratitude to Jessica Hundley, Taschen, and their Library of Esoterica team for including the Black Ink Tarot and Spirit Vertigo Tarot decks in progress in their gorgeous volume, Tarot, released August 2020!
-If you loved this visual history, keep your eyes on Taschen for upcoming releases on Astrology and Witchcraft!

 The Tower from The Black Ink Tarot deck, pictured opposite stunning album artwork for Halsey, illustrated by Sveta Dorosheva.